MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 Weight: 6058g,
 Size: 237*173*116mm

-WARNING: Lithium-Polymer (LiPo) batteries can be dangerous if mishandled.
+**WARNING:** Lithium-Polymer (LiPo) batteries can be dangerous if mishandled.
 Failure to follow these safety instructions may result in fire, explosion, personal injury, or damage to equipment.

 General Safety:

 - Always read and follow safety intructions before use.
--
+- If you are uncertain about how maintenance should be performed, ensure you obtain the necessary information before proceeding

 Charging:
 - Always use the intened charger for the specific battery.